In English

 Bike tours in Recife

-If you want to get to know some of Recife’s main tourist attractions in a more “alternative” way, I highly recommend the guided bike tours promoted by La Ursa.
+For a more “alternative” way to explore Recife’s main attractions, I highly recommend the guided bike tours offered by La Ursa.

-Another itinerary option by La Ursa is the one that leaves from Recife Antigo and goes to the neighboring city of Olinda, which I’ve also done and really liked.
-They also offer a tour to see the full moon rise near Marco Zero – this one is without bikes, but it’s super cool.
+Another option is their route from Recife Antigo to the neighboring city of Olinda, which is quite fun as well.
+They also offer a moonrise tour near Marco Zero—no bikes on this one, but it’s a super cool experience!

 best things to do in recife - bike tour